Jericho Drumm: Powers and abilities

 Brother Voodoo possesses numerous mystical and quasi-physical powers derived from the Loa, the spirit-gods of voodoo.
 He can easily enter into a trance-like state in which he does not feel the heat from fire and his skin becomes impervious to burning.
 He can also control flame and lower life forms.
-Brother Voodoo can mystically create smoke accompanied by the sound of drums.
+Voodoo can mystically create smoke accompanied by the sound of drums.
 The smoke conceals his presence while he is able to see through it.
 He has the ability to command certain living things by a mystic sort of hypnotism, most effective over animals and plants.
 He can summon the Loa to request transport for himself and others instantaneously if they deem it necessary to his mission.

 Brother Voodoo can also summon the spirit of his brother Daniel Drumm from within his body, doubling his own strength.
 He can send the spirit to possess another person's body and then has total control over their actions.

 Brother Voodoo also has more mundane escapist talents, once entering Strange's building, not through magic, but through the chimney.
 He has extensive knowledge of voudoun (voodoo) thanks to training by Papa Jambo, as well as conventional medicine and psychology with a Ph.D. in psychology.

 He wears a mystic medallion that serves as a focus of his powers and as a focus for his contact with his personal loas.
 He has, at times, employed conventional firearms.

-Brother Voodoo's appointment as the new Sorcerer Supreme has bestowed upon him not only the power of the Eye of Agamotto, but also the Cloak of Levitation and the Books of Knowledge, which were formerly in the possession of Doctor Strange.
+Brother Voodoo's time spent as the new Sorcerer Supreme had bestowed upon him not only the power of the Eye of Agamotto, but also the Cloak of Levitation and the Books of Knowledge, which were formerly in the possession of Doctor Strange.

 Other versions

 Avengers of the Undead

 An alternate version of Brother Voodoo appears as the leader of the Avengers of the Undead, the team of Avengers from Earth-666.
-He first appears when the mainstream version of Captain Britain entrusts the team with the Orb of Necromancy, a powerful artifact that he wishes to keep hidden.
-When Captain Britain and Hawkeye attempt to reclaim the Orb, the Avengers of the Undead double-cross the heroes and attempt to kill them.

-Beavis and Butt-Head

-Brother Voodoo was referenced in the Beavis and Butt-Head comic book (also published by Marvel Comics) in issue #15, summer 1995.
-The comic depicts Brother Voodoo arriving to the sound of beating drums, calling out, "Dumballah, I am coming for you!", prompting Butt-Head to ask, "Who the HELL is this WUSS?".
-Beavis identifies him incorrectly as "Brother DooDoo" despite Dumballah actually referring to the Brother by his proper name on the same page.
-Brother Voodoo wrestles with a snake, dispatches it, and finally threatens Dumballah with the promise, "...You're next!".